isaacsapelino/nasa_app/README.md

 Make sure that you are in your Python Virtual Environment.

 Now type, `./start_app.ps1` and wait for your web app to initialize.
-You will be have a minimized PowerShell prompt that you can use to retrieve information and stop the web app.
+You will have a minimized PowerShell prompt that you can use to retrieve information and stop the web app.

 ## Finish
 To stop, go to the powershell prompts and press `Ctrl + C` to each of them.